 I wrote a whole post about my recent progress, but the HORRIFIC WORDPRESS EDITOR ruined it all and I just can’t be arsed writing it out again.
 Long story short: the writing is going very well.
-I’m 21k into The Forest King and loving it more and more each day.
+I’m 21k into my WIP and loving it more and more each day.

 2018 was pretty good for me.
 I sorted out a lot of my crap.
 I’m looking forward to building on my progress in 2019.
-My goals are to publish The Forest King and draft and revise Midnight Shrine.
+My goals are to publish one book and revise another.

 I would expand more but WordPress has sapped my spirit.
 Farewell.
 I must get back to drafting.

 I’ve been writing 1000 words a day … AGAIN.After sorting my index cards and making plans for the first chapter, I just struggled so much to have any enthusiasm.
-Then I wrote 1000 words in some random project which kinda rejuvenated me, then I returned to The Forest King and started from the beginning, going blind (ish), writing 1000 words a day.
+Then I wrote 1000 words in some random project which kinda rejuvenated me, then I returned to an old project and started from the beginning, going blind (ish), writing 1000 words a day.
 And it’s been working …

 Every time I write 1000 words a day it pulls me out of a hole.
 But I always stop for one reason or another.
 So this time, I read through old posts/diary entries and listed some potential pitfalls.